 Ceramic Valve Cartridges

-The valve cartridges in single-handle, side-mounted kitchen faucets however, are a patented proprietary design.
-The company calls this valve its F-Valve.
+The valve cartridges in single-handle, side-mounted kitchen faucets however, are a patented proprietary design, one of the 26 patents on inventions by Chunhe Qiu and Qingkui An owned by the company.
+Furuisi calls this valve its F-valve.
 According to the company, the ceramic discs in the valve are infused with diamond dust and

 "will last up to 5 million uses, far exceeding the industry standard … designed and patented by Forious engineers."